-Roadside reserves are complex environments due to competing values and a wide range of issues to consider including road safety, conservation, cultural values, firewood collection, bushfire risk, recreational use, legal requirements and development pressures.
+Roadside reserves are complex environments due to competing values, with a wide range of issues to consider including road safety, conservation, cultural values, firewood collection, bushfire risk, recreational use, legal requirements and development pressures.

-Roadside reserves contain significant native biodiversity, including ecological communities that may not be represented in national parks, public reserves or private land.
-They provide valuable wildlife habitats and corridors, especially when linked with other native vegetation remnants in the landscape, and provide connectivity which may assist in ensuring roaside environments are more sustainable in the longer term.
+Roadside reserves may contain significant native biodiversity, including ecological communities that may not be represented in national parks, public reserves or private land.
+They provide valuable wildlife habitat and corridors, especially when linked with other native vegetation remnants in the landscape.
+They also provide connectivity, which may assist in ensuring roadside environments are more sustainable in the longer term.

 The Council Roadside Reserves (CRR) Project was established to build the capacity of councils to assist them with embedding natural assets within roadside reserves into their Integrated Planning and Reporting (IP&R) framework.
 Funded by the NSW Environmental Trust and managed by LGNSW, the project developed resources to assist councils to manage their roadside reserves.

 The CRR project included a contestable grants component with 19 projects funded and successfully completed.
 The projects trialled resources developed through the program, including the Council Roadside Environmental Management Framework, Roadside Vegetation Management Plan template and the Rapid Assessment Methodology (RAM).
 Feedback from councils on completion of their projects informed the development of the final Council Roadside Reserve environmental management resources.